klust/LUMI-BE-training-materials/docs/intro-evolving/03-Access.md

 of the home directory.
 And 90 days after the end of the project all data from the project is irrevocably deleted from the system.
 User accounts without project will also be closed, as will user accounts that remain inactive for several months, even if an active project is still attached to them.
+The funding of the LUMI project is temporary and the organisation that funds LUMI is also not funded by an organisation that funds data archiving in Europe, so LUMI cannot offer such services.
+Moreover, economical long-term storage requires different solutions that focus on cost, resilience and findability of data and not a high-performance parallel filesystem.

 <!-- BELGIUM -->
 If you run out of storage billing units, access to the job queues or even to the storage